Cyanobacteria: Nitrogen fixation

+others).
+Nitrogen fixation commonly occurs on a cycle of nitrogen fixation during the night because photosynthesis can inhibit nitrogen fixation.

 Free-living cyanobacteria are present in the water of rice paddies, and cyanobacteria can be found growing as epiphytes on the surfaces of the green alga, Chara, where they may fix nitrogen.
 Cyanobacteria such as Anabaena (a symbiont of the aquatic fern Azolla) can provide rice plantations with biofertilizer.

 Photosynthesis

 Carbon fixation

-Cyanobacteria use the energy of sunlight to drive photosynthesis, a process where the energy of light is used to synthesize organic compounds from carbon dioxide.
+The thylakoids of cyanobacteria use the energy of sunlight to drive photosynthesis, a process where the energy of light is used to synthesize organic compounds from carbon dioxide.
 Because they are aquatic organisms, they typically employ several strategies which are collectively known as a "CO_{2} concentrating mechanism" to aid in the acquisition of inorganic carbon (CO_{2} or bicarbonate).
 Among the more specific strategies is the widespread prevalence of the bacterial microcompartments known as carboxysomes, which co-operate with active transporters of CO2 and bicarbonate, in order to accumulate bicarbonate into the cytoplasm of the cell.
 Carboxysomes are icosahedral structures composed of hexameric shell proteins that assemble into cage-like structures that can be several hundreds of nanometres in diameter.
 It is believed that these structures tether the CO_{2}-fixing enzyme, RuBisCO, to the interior of the shell, as well as the enzyme carbonic anhydrase, using metabolic channeling to enhance the local CO_{2} concentrations and thus increase the efficiency of the RuBisCO enzyme.